 Our vegan vet Arielle met the owner of Veggie Dog – Klaus Wagner at a Petcare Convention in London in February 2020.
 He explained that the 0.01% sheepwool was to satisfy the PFMA (pet food manufacturing association) ruling that a pet food can only be balanced if it contains Vit D3 from sheep’ wool (lanolin) as the PFMA can only test for Cholecalciferol (Vit D3) from sheep’s wool.
 Proof that the PFMA supports a meat-based diet as there is so much profit in it.
-So sadly, although so well balanced, we cannot support this plant-based food as there are kinder alternatives (such as Green Crunch) that use pure plant-based Vit D3 in their foods.
+So sadly, although so well balanced, we cannot support this plant-based food as there are kinder alternatives (such as Green Crunch or Greta) that use pure plant-based Vit D3 in their foods.

 Dried potato 41.0 %; pea flour, 14.0 %; potato protein; sunflower oil; partially hydrolysed yeast; minerals; beet fibre; apple fibre 3.0 %; hydrolysed vegetable protein; grounded chicory root (natural source of inulin); herbs, fruits 0.1 %; dried algae 0.05 %.